 What is a Summary Jurisdiction Application?

 The first scenario relates to the informant (police officer that initiates the charges) listing the charges as a filing hearing, but per either schedule 2 of the Criminal Procedure Act (CPA) or section 28 of the CPA, the charges are also capable being heard in the summary stream.
 In this situation, if instructed to do so, the defence can make an application to the Court called a summary jurisdiction application.
-These applications usually occur in the committal mention court.
+These applications usually occur in the committal mention court after receipt of the evidence.

 The relevant section in relation to both scenarios is section 28 of the Criminal Procedure Act (CPA) read in conjunction with section 29, which states that a charge can be heard in the summary jurisdiction if it is listed in schedule 2 of the CPA or is punishable by a term of imprisonment not exceeding a 10-year maximum or 1200 penalty units.